dmacha27/SignAlchemist/docs/source/processing.rst

 Overview
 --------

-Inspired by tools like `KNIME <https://www.knime.com/>`_, the workflow editor lets users visually compose pipelines by connecting modular blocks (nodes).
+Inspired by tools like `Orange <https://orangedatamining.com/>`_, `KNIME <https://www.knime.com/>`_ or `Node-RED <https://nodered.org/>`_, the workflow editor lets users visually compose pipelines by connecting modular blocks (nodes).
 Each node corresponds to a preprocessing step, such as resampling, filtering, or outlier detection, and includes its own configurable parameters and controls.

 This interface removes the need for coding while maintaining flexibility and transparency in signal processing.